Jefferson Qian: 2018: Idol Producer and debuting as an artist

 In January 2018, he participated in reality show Idol Producer as a contestant.
 His first performance was a cover of "City of Stars", receiving a "B" in ranking evaluation and impressing the judges with his vocal skills.
 However, he received an "F" in the second ranking evaluation when he failed to memorize the dance moves and lyrics of the theme song, also receiving criticism from vocal mentor Li Ronghao.
 Later, a limited number of trainees who received "F" grades were allowed to participate in making a music video of the theme song.
 Qian succeeded in joining the performance.
 He finished the show in 11th place, two spots shy of joining the final group.

 In August 2018, Qian released his first EP, My Art 0.5.
 He also participated in fellow Idol Producer contestant Zhou Rui's album Unsolvable Problem (无解题), where he was featured on the song "I'll Never".

 In December 2018, he was admitted to the Berklee College of Music.

 2019–present: Joining Singer 2019

 In January 2019, Qian was chosen as the second "National's Recommended Singer", later facing Super-Vocal finalists in the second Pre-Challenge Face-Off in the music show Singer 2019.
 He was eliminated in the knockoff challenge, but he returned for a final performance.

-In April 2019, Qian joined a show called I am a Singer created by IQiyi and won the show along with his fellow teammates.
+In April 2019, Qian joined a show called I am a Singer created by IQiyi and won the show along with his teammates.